Richmond, Massachusetts: Government

 Richmond is governed by the open town meeting form of government, and is governed by a board of selectmen.
-The town has its own police department and a volunteer fire department.
+The town has its own volunteer fire department.
 The town has its own library and other public services.

 On the state level, Richmond is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, represented by Paul Mark, which covers central Berkshire County, as well as portions of Hampshire and Franklin counties.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, represented by Adam Hinds, which includes all of Berkshire County and western Hampshire and Franklin counties.
 The town is patrolled by the First (Lee) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Richmond is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by John Olver of Amherst from June 1991 to 2013 when Olver retired and redistricting put Richard Neal in the 1st district.
 Massachusetts is currently represented in the United States Senate by Elizabeth Warren and Ed Markey.

 Education

 Richmond has one school, Richmond Consolidated School, which serves students in town from preschool through 8th grades.
-High school students attend Lenox Memorial Middle/High School.
+High school students can attend Lenox Memorial Middle/High School, Monument Mountain Regional High School, Pittsfield High School, Taconic High School, or Lee High School.

 The nearest community college, Berkshire Community College, is in Pittsfield.
 The nearest state college is Massachusetts College of Liberal Arts, and the nearest university is the University of Massachusetts Amherst.
 The nearest private college is Williams College in nearby Williamstown.